• Music

 The Symbolism Behind the Skull

 These instruments do not resemble generic skulls.
-Some whistles feature headdress markings linked to Mictlantecuhtli, the Aztec god ruling over Mictlan, the underworld.
+Some whistles feature headdress markings linked to Mictlantecuhtli, the Aztec god who rules over Mictlán, the underworld.
 That association offers strong insight into their intended meaning.

 How the Whistle Produces Its Haunting Tone